alessiovignoli/TANGO2/README.md

 ```
 To see the exact nextflow adapted command just open the `align_and_evaluate.nf` file.

-Once the MSAs have been creted the pipeline computes for each of them the TCS (score_ascii) and average percentage identity scores, using the following commands:
+Once the MSAs have been creted the pipeline computes for each of them the TCS (score_ascii), average percentage identity  and average coverage scores, using the following commands:
 ```
 t_coffee -other_pg seq_reformat -in input.aln -action +evaluate blosum62mt -output score_ascii > input.score_ascii
 t_coffee -other_pg aln_compare -al1 input.aln -al2 input.aln -compare_mode sp
+t_coffee -other_pg seq_reformat -in input.aln -output cov
 ```

 To standard output is printed the result of the last comand reporting, filename, number of sequences, average % identity, 100% (similarity with itself) and number of columns in MSA.
 This is an example: